Poll: Should I continue The First and the Only, do a sequel(and hopefully not forget), or tie it up now? Vote Now!

 Things that seriously annoy me

-4. When people promise me that the story is better than the summary.
+4. On that note: when people promise me that the story is better than the summary.
 Well, that story doesn't have much to live up to if that's all it needs to beat.
 I mean really, it sounds desperate and lazy.
 It is not a reason for me to read the story.
 I actually don't ever read stories that have that in the summary.
-I can't recall doing that once.
+I can't recall doing that ever.

 4. I don't think bad language is extremely terrible, however, it annoys me when a character or the narrative is cursing every third word because the author thinks it's cool.
 It tends to distract me from the rest of an otherwise well-written story.